NSX History (1990-2005)

 The Acura NSX, also known as Honda NSX, is a mid-engine sports coupe first offered to the public in 1989 for the 1990 model year.
 Among it's many innovative features are aluminum chassis, body, and suspension, and high-tech V6 engine.

-Back in 1984, Honda was developing the HP-X model, a mid-engine, rear-wheel drive, V6 sports car.
-Their aim was lofty; to rival Porsche and Ferrari with a lower-priced exotic sports car that would have greater reliability.
+In 1984, Honda was developing the HP-X model; a mid-engine, rear-wheel drive, V6 sports car.
+Their aim was lofty - to rival both Porsche and Ferrari with a lower-priced exotic sports car that would have greater reliability.
 The original design was penned by famed Italian automotive designing firm Pininfarina.

 Engineer Shigeru Uehara and chief designer Masahito Nakano started with the basic shape of the car; a wedge design that would remain relatively unchanged throughout its production run.

 Much of the NSX's unique look comes from the forward-mounted cabin, which Uehara felt offered the driver a peripheral view of the road.

 To make the car as light as possible, Honda engineers experimented with several suitable materials, including high-strength steels and carbon fiber.
 Ultimately it was decided that the frame, body, and most suspension parts would be built from aluminum.
 Several different aluminum grades were tested before settling on the best one for their needs.

 Honda engineers invested a lot of time on weight distribution.
 The fuel tank and seats were positioned in such a way that with or without passenger, and with or without a full gas tank, weight distribution hardly changed.
 The outcome was a front/rear ratio of 42%-58%.

 With the engine mounted midship, sub-frames were attached front and rear, similar to Formula One race cars.
 The suspension was double-wishbone front and rear.
 Honda engineers succeeded on getting a firm suspension for best handling, while still having a comfortable ride.